How to Easily Avoid Distracted Driving

-The National Safety Council (the NSC) reports that every day, seven people are killed and more than seven hundred people are injured in distracted driving crashes.
+The National Safety Council (the NSC) reports that every day, distracted driving crashes kill seven people.
 These tragic statistics highlight the importance of spreading information about the dangers of distracted driving.

-You may think you already know everything about distracted driving, but you may not realize that distracted driving is more than texting and driving.
+You may think you already know everything about distracted driving.
+But, you may not realize that distracted driving is more than texting and driving.
 According to the NSC, drivers on their phones fail to see 50% of their surroundings.
-This is what’s called “inattention blindness,” or, the failure to notice visible hazards because your mind is focused elsewhere.
-This can also be referred to as a cognitive distraction.
+The failure to notice visible hazards because your mind is focused elsewhere is called a cognitive distraction, or intention blindness.
 Inattention blindness can even happen when you’re simply changing the station on the radio.

 - Having a phone conversation – handheld, hands-free, or via Bluetooth while driving